DrSgre/TORCS_multi_docker/README.md

 `sudo xhost local:root`

 ## Run the Docker images
 In order to run the Docker images provided in the `TORCS-docker-1.3.7` directory, one should look at the nested folders and run the command `docker-compose up` in order to launch the related containers.
-In particular:
+In particular, for the *ETCD version*:
-* *app-etcd*: contains the main TORCS application and the ETCD container image.
+* *app-etcd*: contains the main TORCS application, the musicplayer and the ETCD container image.
 These should be the first images to be initialized.
-* *client*: contains the scr client to be connected to the main TORCS application, after either a "Quick race" or "Practice" has been started.
+* *client*: contains the ETCD version of the scr client to be connected to the main TORCS application, after either a "Quick race" or "Practice" has been started.
-* *watcher*: contains the screenpipe client, which is able to connect to the main TORCS application, obtain the game image and (very roughly) render it in a dedicated window.
+* *watcher*: contains the ETCD version of the screenpipe client, which is able to connect to the main TORCS application, obtain the game image and render it in a dedicated window.
+For the *Redis version*:
+* *app-redis*: contains the main TORCS application, the musicplayer and the Redis container image.
+These should be the first images to be initialized.
+* *client-redis*: contains the Redis version of the scr client to be connected to the main TORCS application, after either a "Quick race" or "Practice" has been started.
+* *watcher-redis*: contains the Redis version of the screenpipe client, which is able to connect to the main TORCS application, obtain the game image and  render it in a dedicated window.